Glossary

 Understanding the interplay between these components is essential for analyzing financial statements and assessing financial health.

-• Myth: All liabilities are detrimental.Reality: Liabilities can be beneficial when managed properly, enabling growth and investment opportunities.
+• Myth: All of them are detrimental.Reality: They can be beneficial when managed properly, enabling growth and investment opportunities.

 • Myth: Debt-free status is always ideal.Reality: While excessive debt is harmful, strategic use of liabilities can enhance financial performance.